fgakk/akka-kamon-maven-gatling/README.md

-# akka-kamon-maven-gatling
+# gatling-example
-Gatling Test Project for akka-kamon-maven to produce some load for metrics
+Gatling Test Project running against a rest service.
+The example source code for service is [here](spring-kotlin-example)

 ### How to run